Frail State of Mind: Background and development

-In an interview with Aimee Cliff of Dazed, Healy spoke about one of the songs from Notes On A Conditional Form (2020) titled "Frail State of Mind", calling it a "sad, Burial kind of thing about social anxiety".
+In an interview with Aimee Cliff of Dazed, Healy spoke about one of the songs from Notes on a Conditional Form (2020) titled "Frail State of Mind", calling it a "sad, Burial kind of thing about social anxiety".
 Speaking with Zane Lowe of Beats 1, Healy said the song was about the world having a global anxiety attack, explaining: "The symptoms are really noticeable...
 The record is kind of about me and how I try and deal with that."
 The singer revealed the band felt frightened and overwhelmed following the success of A Brief Inquiry into Online Relationships, attempting to "reach for the stars" creatively.
-Channeling the experiences of their teenage selves, Healy and Daniel shut themselves out from the outside world and utilized their feelings of fragility and anxiety to create new music, resulting in "Frail State of Mind".
+Channeling the experiences of their teenage selves, Healy and Daniel shut themselves out from the outside world and used their feelings of fragility and anxiety to create new music, resulting in "Frail State of Mind".
 Healy described the song as "sombre" and progressing from "sadness" to "euphoria".
 On the meaning behind the track, the singer told Lisa Wright of DIY it was about feeling the need to apologise for being antisocial, the fear of not being accepted, and the internal conflict of wanting to socialise but being too anxious to do so.